 You'd never guess it but Vasai was once of more importance than Mumbai.
 In the 16th and 17th centuries, it was a headquarters of Portuguese rule with a thriving fort city.
 Nowadays, it's a cool oasis that feels blissfully stuck in a time warp.
 Unlike surrounding areas, much of Vasai has been spared from development, as it remains delightfully cutoff from the city's encroaching urban sprawl.
 Currently, the only bridge over Vasai Creek, which separates Vasai from the rest of Mumbai, is a rail bridge.

-I visited Vasai on the unique Explore Vasai Day Tour offered by local guide Leroy D'Mello, who owns Amaze Tours.
+I visited Vasai on this unique full-day Cultural and Heritage Tour of Vasai conducted by local guide Leroy D'Mello, who owns Amaze Tours.
 After working in hospitality and hotel management, including stints as a chef in luxury hotels and on international cruise ships, Leroy realized that he wanted to start a tour business promoting Indian culture and traditions.
 He knows Vasai intimately as his family have lived and owned land there for many generations, and this makes for a really insightful and personal tour.
 You can visit ornate churches, see artisans at work, sample homemade regional cuisine, and participate in the cooking process.

 The ruins of Vasai's sprawling fort are undoubtedly the town's dominant attraction.
 Exploring it will take you back time to a defining period in history when the fort was a prosperous living city during Portuguese rule.
 Its sturdy walls protected the opulent mansion of Portuguese noblemen, as well as churches, convents, temples, hospitals, colleges, and administrative centers.